 FVG AUDIOVISUAL FUND

 First experience in the Italian panorama, the aim of the Friuli Venezia Giulia Audiovisual Regional Fund is to support the development of local film companies and promote the regional audiovisual works in national and international markets.
-The Fund operates in three main sectors: training, to encourage the participation of local audiovisual professional in national and international courses for directors, scriptwriters, producers, editors, camera operators, and sound engineers; development, to cover all the activities between the idea and the production phase, from the script-writing and the research, to the casting, the fund raising and the presentation of a teaser; distribution, along with the promotion of the projects, this last action includes a financial support to cover production expenses, so as to create more competitive products.
+The Fund operates in three main sectors: training, to encourage the participation of local audiovisual professional in national and international courses for directors, scriptwriters, producers, editors, camera operators, and sound engineers; development, to cover all the activities between the idea and the production phase, from the script writing and the research, to the casting, the fund raising and the presentation of a promo; distribution, along with the promotion of the projects, this last action includes a financial support to cover the production expenses, so as to create more competitive products.

 Along with the ordinary management of the fund, the FVG AUDIOVISUAL FUND has organized several events aimed at creating platforms for cinema professionals from all around the world and developing the local audiovisual industry.
 The main purpose is to offer new training possibilities and set up new market places, where professionals can meet up, share experiences and start to collaborate.
 These are some of the main activities the FVG AUDIOVISUAL FUND has organized in the last few years:

-WHEN EAST MEETS WEST – Cross-border Meeting Trieste, January 19/21 – 2012
+WHEN EAST MEETS WEST – Co-production Forum

-TIES THAT BIND – Asia Europe Producers Workshop Udine, April 25/28 – 2010
+TIES THAT BIND – Asia / Europe Co-Production Workshop

 EAVE – Training – Development – Networking